clubifaximatic/easy-time-series-dashboard/README.md

 1. **Open the Application**: Simply open `index.html` in a web browser
 2. **Upload CSV Data**:
    - Click "Choose File" or drag and drop a CSV file
-   - Use `sample-data.csv` to test the application
+   - Use any of the sample CSV files to test different time formats:
+     - `sample-data.csv` (integer time format)
+     - `sample-epoch-seconds.csv` (epoch seconds format)
+     - `sample-epoch-milliseconds.csv` (epoch milliseconds format)
+     - `sample-datetime-string.csv` (datetime string format)
 3. **Interact with Data**:
    - Toggle sample visibility using the switches
    - Hover over data points for detailed values